oomphinc/oomph-ux-buildkit/README.md

 * Node 8.9+

 ## Tools
+### Stylelint
+under the hood for scss testing we use stylelint, styles are broken up into 3 major categories:
+* Possible Errors,
+* Limit Language Features
+* Stylistic Issues
+more can be found here: stylelint link.

 ## Linting
 Linting tests can be run using NPM Scripts.
 If you are not fimialr with this